-This book is a must-read for every new, aspiring, and long-tenured leaders.
+This book is a must-read for every new, aspiring, and long-tenured leader.

 12. Originals: How Non-Conformists Move the World by Adam Grant

-Adma Grant, who is also a professor at the Wharton Schools of Business, answers several leadership questions in his book.
+Adma Grant, who is also a professor at the Wharton School of Business, answers several leadership questions in his book.

 Originals, a top leadership book, is a research-backed idea on how we can be more original.

 13. Delivering Happiness: A Path to Profits, Passion, and Purpose by Tony Hsieh